dilancirkin/nextjs-marvel/README.md

 # Marvel

 A NextJS Application using Marvel API to display data about characters.
-Live demo available at:
+Live demo available at:  [Marvel App](marvel-5s8dg478y-dilancirkin.vercel.app)

 ## Description
 Marvel characters are listed on the first page.
 You can enter the detail page of the characters and get more information about them.